Poles Distribution of PVI Transcendents close to a Critical Point (summer 2011): Limit for

 \subsection{Chazy Solutions, $\nu \to 0$ and $\mu\to-{1\over 2}$}

 In the special cases $\mu=\pm 2i\nu+2m+1$, $d$ does not vanish, therefore the limit of $y_1(x)$ for $\nu \to 0$ and $x\neq 0$ diverges as $\nu^{-2}$, except possibly when $p_{x1}=-2$.
 Also note that the restriction $\mu\neq {1\over 2}+m$, $m\in{\bf Z}$ avoids divergences of $d$ in Proposition \ref{limitd}.
 Such cases may be analyzed separately.
-Preliminarily, we observe that the symmetries of PVI imply that one can always assume \be -1\leq \Re \mu <0 \ee With this restriction, it is enough to analyze the case $\mu=-{1\over 2}$.
+Preliminarily, we observe that the symmetries of PVI imply that one can always assume that $-1\leq \Re \mu <0$.
+Thus, it is enough to analyze the case $\mu=-{1\over 2}$.
 We will limit ourselves to the analysis of the solutions associated to monodromy data which satisfy the condition: